dart-lang/site-www/src/language/concurrency.md

 called the *event queue*.
 Events can be anything from requests to repaint the UI, to user taps and keystrokes, to I/O from the disk.
-Because your app can’t predict in what order events will happen, the event loop processes events in the order they're queued, one at a time.
+Because your app can’t predict what order events will happen, the event loop processes events in the order they're queued, one at a time.

 ![A figure showing events being fed, one by one, into the